eLyiN/WikiNecro/Chat-&-Rules.md

 4. Selling in the our Discord server is not allowed.
 5. Keep it mature, don't insult people and have fun.

-Keep in mind that new rules can be added at any timer.
-Moderators & helpers have the right to ban and kick if needed.
+Keep in mind that new rules can be added at any time.
+Moderators, helpers and other ranks have the right to ban and kick if needed.

 ### Some more info
 Just to clarify few things...
 This discord is for the Necronomicon main repo, support for other forks/bots will be at the very least limited (if not totally unsupported).